tommywalkie/gauntlet/core/README.md

 - **File watcher** (`core/watcher`): Provides a bare-bones file watcher, given a `FileSystemLike` object as parameter.
 - **Compiler** (`core/compiler`): Provides a build pipeline which listens to file watchers' events, run the appropriate plugins and save outputs, given one or many file watchers and some configuration object as parameters.
-- **Virtual filesystem** (`core/fs`): Provides a `FileSystemLike` compliant virtual filesystem implentation.
+- **Virtual filesystem** (`core/fs`): Provides a [`FileSystemLike`](https://github.com/tommywalkie/gauntlet/tree/main/core#filesystemlike) compliant virtual filesystem implentation.

 ### FileSystemLike

-By design, aforementionned modules are based on top of a `FileSystemLike` object (available in `src/core/types.ts`), which needs only a couple of filesystem methods, which can be either Deno APIs or anything else, including self-made filesystems, like the one provided by Gauntlet.
+By design, aforementionned modules are based on top of a `FileSystemLike` object (defined in `core/types.ts`), which needs only a couple of filesystem methods, which can be either Deno APIs or anything else, including self-made filesystems.

 **Neither the compiler nor the file watcher will write into the disk**, outputting build results is all on the development server or whatever system making use of Gauntlet core modules.